anthonyweidai/FullRot_WRMix/readme/DATA.md

 - To obtain the dataset, you can download it from [CIFAR-10 dataset](https://www.kaggle.com/c/cifar-10/) and [CIFAR-100 dataset](https://www.kaggle.com/datasets/fedesoriano/cifar100).

-- Onece you downloaded the dataset, you need to rearrange the images with same class (each class use a folder with the class name).
+- After downloading, you need to rearrange the images with the same class (each class uses a folder with the class name).

 - The desired output data structure should be as follows:
 ~~~